Package 'ILRCM'

 Details

-The irregclst1 function handles irregular longitudinal data by:
+The irr function handles irregular longitudinal data by:

 • Interpolating response values at regular time intervals without replacing the last responses.